World's shortest astrophysics joke, heard on NPR:

 Jared has become an increasingly common first name in Anglo-America, but it remains extremely rare in Spanish-speaking America.
 What Jared were they referring to?
 Turns out there’s a champion soccer player of Mexican nationality, sufficiently famous to be referred to by only his first name, as often happens with celebrities.
 He recently signed with the Guadalajara Chivas pro team, and he “wants to be useful” to his new teammates.

-At right is the googlepage — I snapshotted it since obviously those pages are constantly changing in contents.
+Below is the googlepage – I snapshotted it since obviously those pages are constantly changing their contents.

 Leía en Mileno.com una reseña de un nuevo libro por Joan Ferrés entitulado La educación como industria del deseo.
 Los conceptos, tales como resumidos por el reseñador, me intriguían, aunque el valor de la reseña no me parecía mucho, porque no ofrecía ninguna opinión propia acerca de la obra.
 Era más bien un resumen.

 Pero, siendo yo educador con tendencias posmodernas, cierto que me llamó la temática.
 Tal vez intentaré conseguir el libro, aunque hacerlo desde acá en Corea no será muy conveniente.
 Saldrá o caro o imposible.

 Bitterly cold.
 The high today was around 16 F (-7 C).
 And yet, that's not so bad, by Minnesota standards, where the high today was apparently -1 F (-18 C) in Minneapolis.
 Yet we have the Siberians to blame for both of these… the same "Siberian Express" weather system drives both cold systems, half-a-planet apart from one another.